dbadner/CorePhotosMachineLearning/README.md

 ## To Run the Program
 Double click 'RunProgram.bat' if the environment was setup using setup.bat above.
 This activates the 'ml' conda environment and executes the python entry point into the program, 'Main.py'.
 Otherwise, 'python Main.py' in the terminal will run the program.

+Output images will be saved in a subdirectory created within the user selected input directory named "Output_Named_Images".

 ## Notes on Using the Program
 ### Opening browse screen
 <img src="/input/OpeningBrowseScreen.png" alt="Opening Browse Screen" width="1000"/>